CGamesPlay/dotfiles/share/devcontainer/README.md

 ln -s $(npm -g config get prefix)/bin/devcontainer ~/.local/bin/devcontainer
 ```

-Then use `argc devcontainer up` to build and start the container.
-Finally, use `argc devcontainer shell` to open a shell in the container.
+Then use `devcontainer up` to build and start the container.
+Finally, use `devcontainer exec bash` to open a shell in the container.

-Once inside the container, docker is available using docker-in-docker, and git is configured with SSH agent forwarding.
+Once inside the container, docker is available using docker-in-docker and the current project is mounted in /workspaces.

 ## Modifying the devcontainer setup